ybabakhin/zindi_wheat_growth/README.md

 2. Fine-tune on good labels for 50 epochs with reducing learning rate on plateau

 ### Ensemble
 Ensembling multiple models worked pretty well in this problem.
-My final solution is just an average of twelve 5-fold models (60 checkpoints overall):
+My final solution is just an average of five 5-fold models (25 checkpoints overall):
-* Architectures: ResNet50, ResNet101, ResNeXt50, DenseNet169
+* Architectures: ResNet50, ResNet101, ResNeXt50
 * Input sizes: `256x256` and `512x512`
 * It achieved 0.39949 RMSE on Private LB